 (b) be deemed to be invested pursuant to section 53.

-72. State may make arrangements as to premises, etc.
+72. State may make arrangements as to premises etc.

 The State may make arrangements with the Law Society and the Commonwealth for the Commission to take over and have the possession and use of such office accommodation, furniture, records and equipment of the Law Society and the Australian Legal Aid Office, respectively, as is appropriate to the needs of the Commission.